-- Substance abuse treatment programs - Psychiatric treatment - Ambulance services and some costs of transportation related to medical expenses - The cost and care of necessary equipment related to a medical condition (e.g., eyeglasses/lenses, hearing aids, crutches, and artificial teeth) - Cost and continuing care of necessary service animals - Medical insurance premiums or the cost of a health maintenance organization (HMO)
+Services of medical professionals Substance abuse treatment programs Surgery and medical procedures that Psychiatric treatment are necessary, legal, non cosmetic • Ambulance services and some costs Services of medical facilities of transportation related to medical expenses Hospitalization. long-term care, and in-home nursing services The cost and care of necessary • equipment related to a medical • Prescription medicines and insulin, but condition (e.g., eyeglasses/lenses, not nonprescription medicines even if hearing aids, crutches, and artificial recommended by a doctor teeth) Improvements to housing directly Cost and continuing care of related to medical needs (e.g., ramps necessary service animals for a wheelchair, handrails) Medical insurance premiums or the cost of a health maintenance organization (HMO) Note: This chart provides a summary of eligible medical expenses only.
+Detailed